 Common types of small claims lawsuits over pets.

-What to do before suing your ex to return your dog.
+What to do before suing someone to return your dog.

-The maximum amount you can sue your ex for taking your dog in small claims court.
+The maximum amount you can sue someone for taking your dog in small claims court.

 How much it costs to sue someone who took your dog in small claims.

-How to file a small claims lawsuit against your ex.
+How to file a small claims lawsuit against someone.